 - Accepting applications from incoming freshman and rising sophomores

 - Must exhibit a dedication to service

 - Must be admitted into Notre Dame

-Students receive $6,000 toward housing expenses.
+Students receive scholarship funds to be used toward on campus housing expenses.

 How to Apply

 Students will be notified and interviewed by The Bonner Leadership team.

 Finalists who are unable to attend the in-person interviews will be able to interview via Skype or phone.